HamzasZaitoun/NextLevelTech/README.md

-all you need to know about NextLevelTech
+all you need to know about NextLevelTech: